-The Troublemaker's Teaparty is an updated and expanded print version of The Citizen's Handbook.
-It contains all of the handbook plus additional material on preventing grassroots wilt, strategic action, direct action and media advocacy.
-You can get a copy of The Teaparty from Amazon or from New Society Publishers.
+The Troublemaker's Teaparty is a print version of The Citizen's Handbook published in 2003.
+It contains all of The Handbook plus additional material on preventing grassroots rot, strategic action, direct action and media advocacy.
+You can get a copy of The Teaparty from bookstores, Amazon or New Society Publishers.